MasonMcw/E-Portfolio/README.md

-# Mason McWilliams' Portfolio
+# Project #1: Visual Modifications using Python
-Portfolio showcasing skills relating to data and coding
+Code showing my ability to edit and manipulate images using python in Thonny Application.